WeRePack/repack-for-woocommerce/README.txt

 5. ... get listed as Supporter on WeRePack.org

 == Changelog ==

+= 1.4.0 =
+* Enh: Tested with WooCommerce 6.3.1
+* Fix: WeRePack Community Updates by...
+* Fix: Switch to REST API

 = 1.3.0 =
 * Enh: Tested with WooCommerce 6.0